Carbon and its Compounds | Class 10 Science | Intext Questions & Answers

 Answer:

 Addition of oxygen to a substance is called oxidation.
-Here, oxygen is added to ethanol by oxidising agent (alkaline potassium permanganate or acidified potassium dichromate) and it is converted into acid.
+Here, oxygen is added to ethanol by an oxidizing agent (alkaline potassium permanganate or acidified potassium dichromate) and it is converted into acid.

 2. A mixture of oxygen and ethyne is burnt for welding.
 Can you tell why a mixture of ethyne and air is not used?